h2oai/datatable/docs/api/dt/cumsum.rst

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative sum.
-The sum of the missing values is defined to be zero.
+The sum of the missing values is calculated as zero.
 In the presence of :func:`by()`, the cumulative sum is computed per group.

     Parameters